hackerb9/halfshim/README.md

-# halfshim: The ½-stage loader for your H89
+# absldr: The ½-stage loader for your H89

 Run arbitrary programs on the H89 microcomputer without a floppy drive by loading them over the serial port.